Buescher wins Bristol; Harvick, Busch, RCR out of playoffs

 Christopher Bell finished fourth in a Toyota for Joe Gibbs Racing and was followed by Kyle Larson and Ross Chastain of Trackhouse Racing.
 Non-playoff drivers AJ Allmendinger and Cole Custer finished seventh and eighth.

-The 19 winners in a season has been done a record four other times in NASCAR history.
+The 19 winners in a season has been done a record four other times in NASCAR history and Elliott, who cycled back to the points lead for the start of the second round of the playoffs, noted the first three races showed what a crapshoot the process is this year.

+“I don’t think anybody is safe,” Elliott said.
+“Nobody is safe in these rounds.
+And we want to do better, too.”

 BIZARRE END FOR BUSCH